verbiscms/verbis/docs/templates/Auth.md

 ## isAuth

-Checks if the current user is logged in to the backend.
+Check if the current user is logged in to the backend.

 ### Returns: